zmb3/teleport/rfd/0034-clients-rotate-certs.md

 }
 ```

-Now, a new client can simply start up a Cert Agent to automatically keep its credentials refreshed.
+Now, a new client can simply start up a Cert Bot to automatically keep its credentials refreshed.
 This can be added to the end of the client constructor.

 ```go
 // connect client to server